bisgardo/string-surgery/README.md

-# string-surgery
+# String Surgery

-Small Java library for working with strings
+Small Java library for making string computations simpler and more efficient.

+## Features

+Various useful package-private features in the `java.lang` package are exposed in a safe way.

+Upcoming features are string slicing, efficient utilities for constructing and iterating strings, and much more.